itracasa/seg-eval/README.md

-# SegEval
+# seg-eval

-SegEval is a Python library that provides tools for evaluating semantic segmentation models.
+seg-eval is a Python library that provides tools for evaluating semantic segmentation models.

 This library is associated to the paper **Guidelines to Compare Semantic Segmentation Maps at Different Resolutions** and will be releashed after acceptance.